cloudify-cosmo/docs.getcloudify.org/content/plugins/script.md

 #! /bin/bash -e
 {{< /gsHighlight >}}

-will make this script run with `bin/bash`, but we could just as well write the script in `ruby` for example and point to `/bin/ruby`.
+makes the script run with `bin/bash`.
+Had the script been written using `ruby`, for example, it would point to `/bin/ruby`.

 {{% gsNote title="Note" %}}
-There is another way to tell the script plugin how to execute the script which is detailed later in this guide.
-It could be useful for running scripts in windows, for example.
+There is another way to tell the script plugin how to execute the script that could be useful for running scripts in Windows (for example), which is detailed later in this topic.
 {{% /gsNote %}}

 The second line